opnfv/vswitchperf/docs/design/vswitchperf_design.rst

 VM, vSwitch, Traffic Generator Independence
 ===========================================

-VSPERF supports different vSwithes, Traffic Generators and VNFs by using standard object-oriented polymorphism:
+VSPERF supports different vSwithes, Traffic Generators, VNFs and Forwarding Applications by using standard object-oriented polymorphism:

   * Support for vSwitches is implemented by a class inheriting from IVSwitch.
   * Support for Traffic Generators is implemented by a class inheriting from ITrafficGenerator.
   * Support for VNF is implemented by a class inheriting from IVNF.
+  * Support for Forwarding Applications is implemented by a class inheriting from IPktFwd.

-By dealing only with the abstract interfaces the core framework can support many implementations of different vSwitches, Traffic Generators and VNFs.
+By dealing only with the abstract interfaces the core framework can support many implementations of different vSwitches, Traffic Generators, VNFs and Forwarding Applications.

 IVSwitch
 --------